artsy/artsy.github.io/_posts/2020-01-20-graphql-relay-windowed-pagination.markdown

 ```

 This is our pagination schema.
 Including a field of type `pageCursors` as a connection-level field, onto a
-connection, is sufficient for a UI to incredibly simply 'just render' a correct pagination bar always.
-We can fully
+connection, is sufficient for a UI to incredibly simply 'just render' a correct pagination bar always, and be able
-construct a simple UI (using Relay, shown in the next section) that can present and allow for the interactions
+to hook up proper interactions.
+We can fully construct a simple UI (using Relay, shown in the next section) that
-desired, for windowed pagination.
+can present and allow for the interactions desired, for windowed pagination.

 But, of course we're glossing over the implementation for such a `pageCursors` type, so let's check that out before
 looking at how a client might consume this.

-One of our main observations, in thinking about translating between cursor/size and page/size, is that if we
-consider our cursors to be offsets, then we can perform some simple math to convert between the various style of
+Our backing API's largely still paginate via offsets, and not cursors.
+That is, they accept page/size or
+size/offset style arguments.
+We use [graphql-relay-js](https://github.com/graphql/graphql-relay-js), which includes
+helpers to make sure types and resolvers are compatible with some Relay expectations.
+So, we use this library to
+generate our cursors, and can convert the cursor to an offset.
+A page of 4 with a size of 10, returns the elements
-parameters.
-A page of 4 with a size of 10, is equivalent to an offset of 29, with a size of 10.
-So we have:
+numbered 30 - 39 in that list.
+So a page of 4 (and size of 10), is equivalent to an offset of 29 (and size of 10).
+We have:

 ```js
 const pageToCursor = (page, size) => {